 Faculty credentials and training

 The strongest online MBA programs have instructors who adapt to the nuances of distance learning and industry trends.
-For this category, U.S. News evaluated whether the program employed online instructors with academic credentials that mirror those of their on-campus counterparts.
+For this category, U.S. News evaluated whether the business administration program employed online instructors with academic credentials that mirror those of their on-campus counterparts.
 The news provider also inquired about the training resources available for online learning tools and programs.

 Accounting for 11 percent of the overall ranking, this category broke down into the following ranking indicators: